Genbox/FastData/README.md

 ### Using the executable

 1. Download the FastData executable
-2. Create a file with an item pr. line
+2. Create a file with an item per line
 3. Run `FastData csharp File.txt`

 ### Using it in a C# application